IRS Forms

 • Inventory sold to foreign parent Your U.S. company sells inventory to its foreign parent.
 You total sales and purchases for the year and report them in Part IV.
 If the U.S. company also pays a royalty to the parent for a patent, that amount goes in Part IV.
 If there is a platform contribution related to developing a new product line, you describe that in Part VI with a fair value estimate.

 • Intercompany loan with interest Your U.S. entity borrows 200,000 from an affiliate.
-You report the amount borrowed and the interest.
-If you used the safe‑harbor range around the Applicable Federal Rate, answer the Part VII loan questions.
+You report the amount borrowed on lines 17a and 17b as a beginning balance and either the ending balance or the monthly average (not the gross flows during the year), and the interest.
+If you used the safe‑harbor range around the Applicable Federal Rate (100% to 130% of the AFR for the relevant term under Reg.
+1.482‑2(a)(2)(iii)(B)), answer the Part VII loan questions.
 Keep the amortization and the interest calculation with your file.

 • Foreign‑owned U.S. DE with a contribution Your foreign parent contributes capital to the U.S. DE.
 You file a pro forma 1120 with Form 5472 attached.
 Part V covers “other transactions,” and you attach a short statement describing the contribution.
 You mail or fax, not e‑file, and you write “Foreign‑owned U.S. DE” on the top of the pro forma 1120.